dhthwy/r/README.md

 I could easily spend a grand just on plants.

 At least it gives me purpose.
+I take care of my plants.
+They respond to it.
+It's nice feeling needed.

 You gave me a black hole.